Primal Rage: Reception

-Next Generation found that while the 3DO version accurately recreated the arcade version's graphics and sound, the game's visuals had become severely dated in the years since it was first released and the gameplay was never very deep to begin with.
-GamePro similarly said that the 3DO version had the best graphics and sounds of any home version to date, but that "it still won't convert those who never took to the arcade original.", though they had an overall more positive impression of the game.
-Mega Fun's Sandrie Souleiman praised the graphics and sound of the 3DO version but felt that the PlayStation version was better.
-Fun Generation's Philipp Noack and Götz Schmiedehause commended the sound and gameplay of the 3DO version, but both felt the visuals were better on the PlayStation version.
-Likewise, MAN!AC's Oliver Ehrle commended the visuals and sound of the 3DO version but felt that the PlayStation version was slightly better.
+Next Generation found that though the 3DO version accurately recreated the arcade version's graphics and sound, the visuals had become severely dated in the years since it was first released and the gameplay was never very deep to begin with.
+GamePro similarly said that the 3DO version had the best graphics and sounds of any home version to date, but that "it still won't convert those who never took to the arcade original", though they had an overall more positive impression of the game.
+Mega Fun's Sandrie Souleiman praised the graphics and sound of the 3DO version but said that the PlayStation version was better.
+Fun Generation's Philipp Noack and Götz Schmiedehause commended the sound and gameplay of the 3DO version, but both said the visuals were better on the PlayStation version.
+Likewise, MAN!AC's Oliver Ehrle commended the visuals and sound of the 3DO version but said that the PlayStation version was slightly better.

 GameFan praised the visual presentation of the 32X version, though the reviewers criticized the sound and lack of additional gore effects from the arcade original.
 In the same issue of GamePro which described the 3DO version as the best port of the game, a different reviewer contended that the 32X version is the best one, with graphics comparable to the 3DO version's and controls which are easier than the 3DO's when using the six-button controller.
 Hobby Consolas praised the sprite's quality and gameplay speed compared to the previous 16-bit versions.
-Mean Machines Sega gave the 32X version a positive outlook but stated that the game fell short when compared to other titles in the 32X library.
+Mean Machines Sega gave the 32X version a positive outlook but stated that the game fell short when compared to others in the 32X library.
 Sega Power's James Ashton regarded the 32X version to be as good as the previous Genesis release but noted that the game "doesn't add much to the monster mash formula."
 IGN's Levi Buchanan said that the 32X version paled in comparison to the arcade original.